Loading β

 [yOrigin] | Real | The y Origin to load the room at [Default: State.YOrigin if set, or ROOMLOADER_DEFAULT_YORIGIN] |

-[flags] | Enum.ROOMLOADER_FLAG | The flags used to filter the loaded data [Default: State.Flags if set, or ROOMLOADER_DEFAULT_FLAGS] |
+[flags] | Real | The Flags used to filter which asset types are loaded [Default: State.Flags if set, or ROOMLOADER_DEFAULT_FLAGS] |

 [xScale] | Real | The horizontal scale to load the room at [Default: State.XScale if set, or 1] |